cuecue123/web-application/README.md

 # NYU COURSE RECOMMENDATION SYSTEM

+Before running the app, you will have to install Node.js and npm in your computer.

+Then do:
 1. Download mongoDB, and initialize you local mongoDB by typing ```mongod``` in the terminal

 2. before running the app, ```npm install express --save``` in the folder's root directory, also do that with ```hbs``` and all the absent packages